Information hazard: Usage by context

+Terrence Tumpey examining a sample of the reconstructed Spanish flu in 2005.
+Releasing the sequence of the virus advanced research, but also sparked concern that a terrorist group could use it to cause a new pandemic.

 Biotechnology

-Additionally, the availability of information on DNA sequences of diseases or the chemical makeup of toxins could lead to adversarial hazards, as bad actors could use this information in order to recreate these biohazards on their own.
+The availability of information on DNA sequences of diseases or the chemical makeup of toxins could lead to adversarial hazards, as bad actors could use this information in order to recreate these biohazards on their own.
 In 2018, a research paper led to media coverage by explaining how to synthesize a poxvirus.

 Information security

 The concept of information hazards is also relevant to information security.
 Many government, public, and private entities have information that could be classified as a data hazard that could harm others if leaked.
 This could be the result of an adversarial hazard or an idea hazard.
 To avoid this, many organizations implement security controls depending on their own needs or the needs laid out by regulatory bodies.

 Law

 Willful ignorance is the deliberate avoidance of knowledge of facts.
 In common law jurisdictions it is treated as equivalent to actual knowledge.
 It is applied in criminal proceedings and corporate liability cases, particularly where individuals or entities deliberately restrict their access to information to avoid legal or ethical responsibility.